TEMECULA VALLEY SYMPHONY CHORUS

 We rehearse on Monday evenings, from 7:15 to 9:30, at Murrieta Springs Seventh-day Adventist Church.
 Our regular season runs from mid-August to mid-May.
 We actively recruit singers throughout the year, and hold auditions by appointment.

 Temecula Valley Symphony Chorus exists to advance the mission of the Symphony by enhancing its programming with excellent, varied, and engaging symphonic choral works.
-In addition, the chorus seeks to bring to our community greater awareness and enjoyment of the choral arts by presenting high-quality, diverse, and vibrant chamber concerts.
+In addition, the chorus seeks to bring to our community greater awareness and enjoyment of the choral arts by presenting high-quality, diverse, and vibrant choral concerts.
 The chorus aspires to become one of the premier choral organizations in Southern California by attracting and developing gifted singers through a warm, challenging, and fun rehearsal environment and a variety of performance experiences.